department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Find out how to change your contact information--like your home address or phone number--in your VA.gov profile.
+Find out how to make an address change or update other contact information in your VA.gov profile.

 </div>